HomeOnMars/projektoOmnijo/OmniCentro/OftajDemandoj.md

   which includes everyone.
   Generally speaking, *all citizens should assume that the central gov already knows everything about them*.

+#### Kio estas la plano de la Reĝino reformi kopirajton?

+> What is the <span style="color:Beige">Queen</span>'s plan to reform copyright?

+<span style="color:Beige">Serena</span> plans
+to announce and implement her *copyright reform* policy 8 years after her coronation.
+The goal is *to cut down the fragmentation of human knowledge base* and *to ensure free and open access* of all kinds of information for all.

+After the reform finished, *the concept of intellectual properties will be replaced by* **intellectual works**.
+For all non-infohazard works
+(ranging from books, tv shows, movies, videos, video games, webpages, patents, designs, and more), the author(s) will have **1 year** of full access control for their content after it was published.
+After that, there will be a **Dx15-year** period of limited copyright, when while the author(s) can still profit from their intellecture work, the materials will be made available from the official government database to the general public at a government-determined 'market' price there.
+*After that* (i.e. a hexacade (Hx10 ĵaroj) after publication), *the content will enter* **public domain**.

+A few more clarifications:

+1. All citizens are free to download the content, **build upon** them, and publish it after the 1-year period, or earilier if the author consents.
+  Part of the profits will go back to the original author(s) until a full hexacade after the *original author's* publication date, with proportions determined by the work added by each author.
+2. All downloads must come with **attribution** info, and all publications require proper attribution.
+  *This cannot be opted out.*
+3. The central gov is commited to build and maintain a secure and **full catalog of all humaity's work**, accessible to all.
+  It will come with an easily-accessible web-interface **with no geographic restrictions**.
+  Everyone around the globe can easily download from it as long as *their* government don't block it.
+  (Web service name TBD.)
+4. The central gov offeres authors the option to let the gov handle publication for them **directly from gov database**- if so, everything will be handled automatically and all profits will either be added to author's BdO account automatically, or retained as credits in the database system with a bonus, which can be used to purchase other people's intellecture works.
+  The credit system is done to encourage more creative works.
+5. There will be a **transitional period**.
+  Everything published before `Y+10J` (Dx16th year (a hexacade) after
+  <span style="color:Beige">Serena</span>'s coronation)
+  will have it until `Y+11J` (Dx17th year) before author's full control exppires.
+6. What counts as **"infohazard"** will be determined at the discretion of the central gov.
+7. This policy applies to **ALL** intellectual works, past, present or future, **regardless of their origin country**.
+  Should any individual or company around the globe denounce the system and *explicitly* refuse to play by these rules, the central gov will see them as voluntarily giving up their rights and *put those works in public domain immediately*.
+  *This action cannot be undone.*
+8. The gov only protects the right of what has been logged inside the database.
+  **No entry, no protection.**
+  The extensive data collection practice of RdO basically ensures all works are logged immediately after creation.
+9. While the gov does NOT share unpublished works with anyone else, should they spies on it themselves before original author publish, in principal they could scoop the publication and share the credit.
+  As long as they properly attribute the original author, it would be legal in la Regno.
+  As **RdO does not recognize trade secrets**, the gov sure did this lots of times themselves by publishing companies' receipts/procedures/whatnot.

+<span style="color:Beige">Reĝino Serena</span> expects
+significant international pushback from her radical idea.
+Which is why she delayed the announcement to `Y+8J` when the kingdom is well-established and self-sufficient, ready for major powers' economic sanctions or wars.

 ### Pri la Aŭtoro

 > About the author